modelica/efmi-standard.org/content/introduction.md

 ![eFMI-physics-simulation-to-embedded-systems-bridge](/media/introduction/eFMI-bridge.png)

 This page gives an overview of the general objectives and concepts of eFMI, its highlights and our project organization.
-Information about the project members and history can be found on the [About page](/about/).
+Information about the project members, history and legal framework can be found on the [About page](/about/).
 The topics covered in the following are:

 {{< toc >}}